|

 The Coalition for Higher Education Act Reform

-(CHEAR) is a coalition of religious, criminal justice, drug
+(CHEAR) was a coalition of religious, criminal justice, drug

 treatment, education, civil rights, health organizations,